 The Balios is a compact, collapsible umbrella.
 The telescoping design makes it easy to pack and carry with you without being cumbersome or requiring that you make it a fashion statement like a larger crook handle umbrella.

-We particularly liked the auto open AND auto-close function of this umbrella.
+We particularly liked the auto-open AND auto-close function of this umbrella.
 It was easy to deploy the umbrella, and then close the canopy with a push of the same button.
 Note that you must collapse the shaft manually and that you can't re-deploy the canopy with the shaft extended (you must completely close the umbrella before re-opening).

 The Balios gets very high marks for Style.
 The wooden handle is timeless and classy, lending a very nice look and feel.
 The black canopy is very classic as well.
 The umbrella comes with a sleeve to make it slimmer and more tidy looking, and it features a half-zipper that makes it much easier to get it back into the sleeve, then allows you to further slim it down when you zip it closed.

-At just $23, the Balios is a steal.
+Good looks and fair price combine here.
+The Balios is a steal.
 It is classy, stylish, durable, and easy to use.
 If this umbrella suits your needs, we're sure you'll be psyched on its value.

 The Balios Double Canopy umbrella is a good quality, collapsible umbrella for an impressively low price.
 It is very classy looking, showing as an umbrella that could cost at least twice as much with the smooth and elegant wooden handle and well made solid steel shaft.
 The mechanics of the auto open/close function are sound, and the materials are durable.
 This is a great compact umbrella that can be dressed up and is still small and functional enough to be a versatile travel umbrella.